It’s the oldest cycling race in America – right in Somerville, New Jersey, every Memorial Day for 85 years! It’s the “Kentucky Derby of Cycling.”

 The Tour of Somerville has attracted numerous renowned cyclists throughout its history, cementing its status as a premier event in American cycling.
 Notable participants include:

-This race has become a significant event in American cycling, often called the “Kentucky Derby of Cycling.”
+This race has become a significant event in American cycling, often referred to as the “Kentucky Derby of Cycling.”
 Over the decades, it has showcased numerous legendary cyclists, including national champions and Olympians, and has served as a platform for emerging sports talents.
 The race features a criterium format—a multi-lap race on a closed circuit—through the streets of downtown Somerville, maintaining its traditional character while adapting to modern cycling trends.
 Beyond the competition, the Tour of Somerville has evolved into a community-wide celebration, featuring festivities that honor American heroes as part of the Memorial Day tribute.

 And the food – tons of options.
 Me… Alfonzo’s hits the spot!